btzr-io/Villain/README.md

 Easy to integrate on any modern website or react application.

 ## How?
-It relays on modern web apis and frameworks like react, webworkers and webAssembly:
+It relays on cutting-edge  web apis and frameworks like react, webworkers and webAssembly:

 - Dont expect it to work on a hot potato
 - Usage with modern browsers is recommended